mmp/pbrt-v4/README.md

     has been added.
   * Tighter majorants are used for null-scattering with the `GridDensityMedium` via a separate low-resolution grid of majorants.
-  * Emissive volumes are now supported.
+  * Both emissive volumes and volumes with RGB-valued absorption and scattering coefficients are now supported.
 * Support for rendering on GPUs is available on systems that have CUDA and OptiX.
   * The GPU path provides all of the functionality of the CPU-based `VolPathIntegrator`, including volumetric scattering, subsurface